 Scholarships are awarded by the trustees of the YHS Foundation

 in the spring of each year for the following school year.
 Applications are available by request and are made, in the strictest confidence, to the Director of Finance.
-The scholarship application deadline is December 3, 2018
+The scholarship application deadline is November 16, 2020

-Parents' Association Tiger Scholarship Fund
+Parents' Association Tiger Scholarship

 The Joanne and Derek Francis Scholarship Fund was established for the benefit of a student entering Grade 8 who financially would otherwise not be able to attend York House School.
-The awarded student must meet the criteria of financial need and displays merits in academics, co-curricular programs, and citizenship.
+The awarded student must meet the criteria of financial need and display merits in academics, co-curricular programs, and citizenship.